The Ultimate Guide to Edible Bird's Nest and Its Uses

 Here’s what you’ll learn:

-1. What is Bird’s Nest?
+- What is a Bird's Nest?

-3. Bird’s Nest - The Caviar of the East
+- Bird’s Nest - The Caviar of the East

-4. How is Bird’s Nest Made and Harvested?
+- How is Bird’s Nest Made and Harvested?

-5. What does Bird’s Nest Taste Like?
+- What does Cubilose / Edible Bird’s Nest Taste Like?

 What is Bird’s Nest?

-BIRD’S NESTYou’re probably wondering if this food item is really a bird’s nest as you picture a brown nest filled with twigs and feathers up in a tree in your yard.
+You’re probably wondering if this food item is really a bird’s nest as you picture a brown nest filled with twigs and feathers up in a tree in your yard.
 Yes, it really is a bird’s nest but nothing like the ones in your yard and so much tastier than you can imagine.

 These edible bird’s nests come from edible nest swiftlets (aka the white nest swiftlet), Indian swiftlets and swiftlets - small birds in the swift family - and the nests are made from solidified saliva.
 It adds a unique savory taste to any dish.